 An inclusive playground should provide people of all abilities inclusive access and the opportunity to move throughout the play space safely and independently.
 It should also enable all children to play together.

-In order for this to be done, accessibility and inclusion through the placement of play equipment and other features on the play space and in the surrounding environment must be considered.
+In order for this to be done, accessibility and inclusion through the placement of play equipment and other features on the play space and in the surrounding environment must be considered, such as:

 - Choosing the surfacing that best meets the needs of the users